Stay and Save

 Our special offer to you while you enjoy the spectacular West Chilcotin:

-Stay 3 nights and get 50% off a dinner at our lovely Crystal Room restaurant!
+Stay for 3 nights, and get 50% off a dinner in our lovely Crystal Room restaurant!

-Stay 5 nights and get 50% off a dinner and a complimentary beverage with your meal!
+Stay for 5 nights, get 50% off a dinner and a complimentary beverage with your meal!

-* Offer valid until September 30, 2015.
+* Offer valid June 1 to September 30, 2016.
 One complimentary beverage per person.
 All other liquor not included.
 Taxes extra.

 There is so much to enjoy in the Chilcotin Coast!
 Below is some helpful information about things to do while at Eagle's Nest, a once-in-a-lifetime tour, a great place to start your Chilcotin holiday, and your best bet for Bella Coola: